TrellixVulnTeam/swahilipython_SCMU/Doc/library/optparse.rst

 command line.
 There is a fixed set of actions hard-coded into :mod:`optparse`;
 adding new actions is an advanced topic covered in section :ref:`optparse-extending-optparse`.
-Most actions tell :mod:`optparse` to store a value in some variable---for example, take a string from the command line and store it in an attribute of ``options``.
+Most actions tell :mod:`optparse` to store a value in some variable---for example, take a string kutoka the command line and store it in an attribute of ``options``.

 If you don't specify an option action, :mod:`optparse` defaults to ``store``.